uc-cdis/gen3-qa/docs/testplans/GWAS/GWAS++_test_plan.md

 -   User logs in and navigates to Apps on commons homepage
 -   Selects GWAS++ App
 -   Selects the Cohort and sees change in Attrition table on the top for selected cohort.
 Click Next
 -   Select Outcome Phenotype (Continuous or Dichotomous).
 Select variables.Click Submit.
 See the change in Attrition Table.
-Click Submit
+Click Submit.
+Also `Add new Cohort` button can enable to add new cohort for selection.
 -   Select Covariate Phenotype (Continuous or Dichotomous).
 Select covariate variables.
 Click Add.
 See the change in Attrition Table.
 -   Configure GWAS.
 -   Submitting the job.